 We pause to honor all the lands, waters, community members and ancestors recognized by each member of this gathering.

 Beginning with recognition and gratitude, may our actions honor our relatedness.
 We vow to reciprocate the generosity of our ancestors and to protect the well-being of the living Earth community.

-Share your experience with this practice!
+Thank you for engaging with this practice!
+We will continue shaping it to be more responsive and adaptable.
 We welcome your feedback, questions, and suggestions in the comments below.